Robotrowful/Twitch-Chat-Commands/README.md

    - `Speed Down` Will decrease it's speed Will say if it cant go any lower
    - `Speed Reset` Will reset it's speed to default of 50
    - `Activity` `Check` `State` Will tell you what the dragon plushie is currently doing (Hidden, Shown, Massive)
+   - `Pet` Will pet the dragon plush & will keep a total tally *`!Dragon Plush Pet Counter` Will give the current amount of pettings the dragon plush has recived
 * `!I Am The Mouse` `!I'm The Mouse` Will show an image of a mouse on screen with a sound that says "I am the mouse"
 * `!I Am Trapped` `!I'm Trapped`  Will show either image of a mouse in jail or a box on screen with a sound that says "I'm trapped"